 In the conclusion of its preliminary opinion dated March 30-31, 2021, the SCCS declared that it was not possible to carry out a conclusive safety assessment for the following nanomaterials: Gold, Colloidal Gold and Surface Modified Gold due to the lack of information.
 In fact, most of the data provided were not related to the nano version of materials, but to the bulk ones.

-Nevertheless, the available scientific literature suggests that gold nanoparticles may be absorbed and accumulated in human body’s organs – particularly, liver and spleen – and that they have potential mutagenic effects.
-On this basis, the SCCS concluded that the concern on the use of these nanomaterials in cosmetic products is justified and further analyses are needed.
+Nevertheless, the available scientific literature suggests that human body organs (particularly, liver and spleen) may absorb and accumulate gold nanoparticles, which have potential mutagenic effects.
+On this basis, the SCCS concluded that the concern on the use of these nanomaterials in cosmetic products is justified and further analyses are necessary.

 At the moment, 68 cosmetics containing Gold (nano), 169 containing Colloidal Gold (nano), 11 containing Gold Thioethylamino 17 Hyaluronic Acid (nano) and 18 containing Acetyl heptapeptide-9 18 Colloidal gold (nano) were notified on the EU Cosmetic Products Notification Portal (CPNP).